PierceWarburtonDS/IA_651_PierceWarburton_FinalProject/README.md

 Thus the final predictors used are shown below in Table 2 where their descriptions from the NYCOPenData page are paraphased.
+Fortunately all these variables came as either 0 (squirrel is not participating in this activity) or 1 (squirrel is participating in this activity).
+Note as well that all rows with NAs were dropped from this subset resulting in a final dataset of 2959 rows and 11 rows.